Monument to Balzac: Commission

 The Société des Gens de Lettres (Paris, France) considered four different artists for the sculptural work before it was given to Rodin.
-The first was French neoclassical artist Henri Chapu, however, Chapu died in 1891 before the work could be finalized.
+The first was French neoclassical artist Henri Chapu, but he died in 1891 before the work could be finalized.
 Marquet de Vasselot was the next artist considered for the sculpture and provided a bust of the writer for the Societé.
 At the same time artists Millet and Coutan also applied for the commission.

 Rodin was not initially considered for the work because at that point in time, around 1885, his career had not become as prominent.
 After the death of Chapu, the recently elected president of the Societé, Émile Zola strongly supported Rodin for the job and, so, the artist submitted a proposal to have a completed three-meter statue of the French novelist within an eighteen-month period which was approved.

 The commission was in response to the elevated importance of Honoré de Balzac after his death.
 Balzac was one of the founders of the Societé as well as the second president of the organization.
 Upon his death in 1850 interest in creating a statue to commemorate the writer quickly developed under the leadership of Alexandre Dumas, père.